Francis B. Burch: Education

 Burch, the son of L. Claude Burch and Constance Boucher, was born in Baltimore, Maryland and attended the public elementary and parochial schools in the city, graduating from the Baltimore City College high school in 1937.
 He received his A.B. degree from Loyola College where he graduated summa cum laude and first in his class in 1941.
-In 1943 he received his law degree from the Yale Law School and was fourth in his class.
+In 1943 he received his Juris Doctor degree from the Yale Law School and was fourth in his class.

 Background

 During World War II he was a volunteer in the Port Security Force and then became an instructor at Loyola College until 1957.
 Roman Catholic.
 Married Mary Patricia Howe.
 He died in Towson, Baltimore County, June 1, 1987.

 While attending Baltimore City College, Burch was a member of student government, the lacrosse and tennis teams, yearbook committee, honor society, the Hi-Y club which sponsored school activities such as receptions for members of the schools sports teams, and finally as a senior in 1937, was a member of the prom and banquet committee.
 The Green Bag.
 Baltimore: Senior Class of Baltimore City College, 1937.